PowersgrOps/PowersgrOps.github.io/about.md

 Well, you're in luck friend!
 Moving forward, my goal is to continue developing this blog by putting together various posts detailing the answers to the questions above and much more!

-I can't thank you enough for being here and please make sure to reach out if you have any questions/concerns, maybe some topics you'd like to see covered, or just to say hello!
+I can't thank you enough for being here and please make sure to reach out if you have any questions/concerns or just to say hello!

 ![](./images/johnwooden.jpg)